ebrym/DisasterResponse/README.md

 - Splits the data into training and testing sets
 - Builds a text processing and machine learning pipeline
 - Trains and tunes a model using GridSearchCV
-- Outputs result on the test set
+- Outputs result of the test set
 - Exports the final model as a pickle file

 <a id='flask'></a>

 ### 2.3.
 Flask Web App
+The web app shows visualization of the data stored in **SQLite Database** and also enable user to enter message in other to get quick classification categories of the message.

-Running [this command](#com) **from app directory** will start the web app where users can enter their query, i.e., a request message sent during a natural disaster, e.g. _"Please, we need shelter and food in sambisa forest."_.
+Running [this command](#com) **from app directory** will start the web app where users can enter their message, i.e., a request message sent during a natural disaster, e.g. _"Please, we need shelter and food in sambisa forest."_.

 <a id='run'></a>